To read the full report, please download PDF.

 Recent price action suggests that short-term fundamental drivers for the GBP have not changed significantly beyond the pick-up in market volatility over the summer.
 The latest IMM report revealed that Leveraged Funds have been rebuilding long GBP positions over the last couple of weeks and longs have moved back to multi-year highs.
 Market participants are still anticipating that yields will remain relatively higher in the UK in the year ahead than in other major economies.
 The UK rate market is pricing in around 150bps of BoE rate cuts by August of next year that would see the policy rate fall to 3.50%.
 In comparison the euro-zone and US rate markets are expecting the ECB and Fed policy rates to fall to around 2.25% and 2.80% respectively by next August.

 However, the recent data flow from the UK has increased the likelihood that the BoE could deliver faster and deeper rate cuts which would take some of the shine off the GBP’s outperformance so far this year.
 Services inflation, wages and GDP growth have all recently been weaker than the BoE had been forecasting.
 While the weakness is unlikely to be sufficient to trigger a back-to-back rate cut next week after the decision to begin cutting rates in August was finely balanced.
-It should encourage the BoE to deliver a dovish policy signal that another rate cut is likely in November.
+It should encourage the BoE to deliver a dovish policy signal that another rate hike is likely in November.
 If the BoE continues to become less concerned over persistent upside inflation risks there is room to price in deeper rate cuts in the year ahead.
 After adjusting for forecasted UK inflation, the BoE’s real policy rate is expected to remain much higher than for other major central banks implying that BoE rate cuts are relatively underpriced in our view.
 The UK rate market could be encouraged to price in more BoE easing after next week’s policy meeting if the decision to leave rates on hold is closer than expected.
 It will be the first MPC meeting for new member Alan Taylor who could lean the MPC in a more dovish direction.
 He replaced Jonathan Haskel who was one of the most hawkish MPC members and voted to leave rates on hold in August.

-ARE THE BEST DAYS OVER FOR GBP CARRY TRADES
+ARE THE BEST DAYS OVER FOR GBP CARRY TRADES?

 Source: Bloomberg, Macrobond & MUFG GMR